Please ensure Javascript is enabled for purposes of website accessibility NYC Theater Accessibility for People Who are Hard of Hearing or Deaf

 Why I like I-Caption:

-I-Caption is offered totally free at most Broadway theaters and simply requires an ID to borrow.
-I recommend that you arrive early to secure the device since they are provided on a first come, first serve basis.
+• I-Caption is offered free at most Broadway theaters and simply requires an ID to borrow.
+Arrive early to secure the device since it is provided on a first-come, first-served basis.
 Plus, ask at the entrance where to pick up the device.
 The location where assistive devices are dispensed is different for each theater.

-Another great thing is the device is nonintrusive to other audience members, as the backlight of the captioning can be ramped up or down from 0% to 100% for each individual slide.
+• Another great thing is the device is nonintrusive to other audience members, as the backlight of the captioning can be ramped up or down from 0% to 100% for each individual caption slide.

 What else you should know:

-It can be tiring to hold the I-Caption device up or keep it steady on your lap in a position that makes the captions readable throughout the entire show.
+• It can be tiring to hold the I-Caption device up or keep it steady on your lap in a position that makes the captions readable throughout the entire show.
 Some of the older devices might run slow or not work at all.
-If you have any trouble, let them know immediately.
+If you have any trouble, let the theater ushers know immediately.

 GalaPro